Where Is My Husband!

 "Where Is My Husband!" (stylised in all caps) is a song by the British singer-songwriter Raye.
 She wrote and co-produced it with her frequent collaborator Mike Sabath.
-After performing it at several festival appearances, Raye released the song through Human Re Sources on 19 September 2025, as the lead single from her upcoming second studio album.
+After performing it at several festival appearances, Raye released the song through Human Re Sources on 19 September 2025, as the lead single from her second studio album, This Music May Contain Hope.
+(2026).

 The release of "Where Is My Husband!" was accompanied by a music video, which sees Raye trying to reach a mysterious man.
-Commercially, the song became successful has peaked within the top 10 in several countries including Australia, Austria, Germany, Greece, Iceland, Ireland, the Netherlands, New Zealand, Norway, Sweden, Switzerland, and the United Kingdom.
+Commercially, the song was a success, peaking at number one in the United Kingdom, becoming Raye's second number one single in her home country, and charting within the top 10 in several countries including Australia, Austria, Canada, Germany, Greece, Iceland, Ireland, the Netherlands, New Zealand, Norway, Sweden and Switzerland.
+It also became Raye's highest-charting single in the United States, peaking at number 11 on the Billboard Hot 100.

-Background and release
+Release and promotion

 Raye performed "Where Is My Husband!" on 28 June 2025 at the Glastonbury Festival, as the opening number of her set on the Pyramid Stage.
 NMEs writer Surej Singh said it was a "massive tune" and noted that the singer was accompanied by a brass band.
 She later performed it at other festivals, including All Points East in England and Montreux Jazz Festival in Switzerland.
 Additionally, Raye teased the song on the video-sharing app TikTok on which a snippet of the bridge went viral.

 "Where Is My Husband!" was released on 19 September 2025 through Human Re Sources.
-It was billed as the lead single from Raye's upcoming second studio album, which was made available to pre-order the same date and is set to be released in 2026.
-In parallel to the single's release, the singer announced a concert tour titled This Tour May Contain New Music, which is scheduled to pass through Europe and North America in 2026.

-Promotion

-The release of "Where Is My Husband" was accompanied by a music video.
+The release of "Where Is My Husband!" was accompanied by a music video, directed by The Reids.
 It begins as a black-and-white video and later incorporates colour when Raye appears on stage wearing a red dress.
 The singer is later seen trying to reach the shadow of a man, without achieving it.
+It was billed as the lead single from Raye's second studio album, which was made available to pre-order the same date and released in 2026.
+In parallel to the single's release, the singer announced a concert tour titled This Tour May Contain New Music, which is scheduled to pass through Europe and North America in 2026.

-Raye performed the song on Today as part of the Citi Concerts series and later on The Tonight Show with Jimmy Fallon..
+Raye performed the song on Today as part of the Citi Concerts series and later on The Tonight Show Starring Jimmy Fallon, also performing the song on The Graham Norton Show and The Jennifer Hudson Show.
+A remix of "Where Is My Husband!" by French DJ David Guetta and Italian DJ Hypeton was released on 14 November 2025.